-The Lower Mainland has a number of winter farmers markets including markets in Vancouver, Port Moody, New Westminster and Richmond’s Steveston Village.
+The Lower Mainland has a number of winter farmers markets including markets in Burnaby, Vancouver, Port Moody and New Westminster.

-There are also winter markets in Burnaby and, if you include flea markets that have fruits and veggies vendors too, Cloverdale.
+If you include flea markets that have fruits and veggies vendors too, there is also the one in Cloverdale.
 All of them run during the winter months and feature local produce and handmade goods.

 Winter Markets in Metro Vancouver